ekotlikoff/gochess/README.md

       - [ ] user auth?
     - [x] client agnostic matching server
         - [x] testing
+        - [ ] if client abandoned set the opponent as the winner
     - [x] Max matching time, after which we match the player with a chess engine (if connected)
 * Client
     - [x] Golang WebAssembly web client
-    - [] Ensure that webclient can enter matchmaking successfully after a gameover
+    - [x] Ensure that webclient can enter matchmaking successfully after a gameover
     - [x] Show "pending draw" when requesting a draw
     - [x] Handle 202 responses from GET match while still pending
     - [x] Handle 200 response from GET sync/async with no update